sanand0/forms/README.md

     - a unique `id`
     - a `label` describing the field
     - a `help` description.
 Optional
     - a `type` that determines how the field is shown (defaults to text).
-This is a subset of the HTML5 field types:
+This is similar to the HTML5 field types, with the addition of `textarea` and `select`
-        - text, number, checkbox, radio, date, time, file (telephone, url, e-mail, password will be considered too)
+        - textarea, select, text, number, checkbox, radio, date, time, file (telephone, url, e-mail, password will be considered too)
+    - a `default` value.
+Optional.
+Defaults to blank.
+For type `checkbox`, this can be a list.
     - `values` for the field.
-Optional.
+Required only for types `select`, `radio` and `checkbox`.
 This could be:
         - a list of values: `[1,2,3]`
         - OR a field from a form: `{"form": "project", "field": "name"}`
         - OR a column number from a view: `{"view": "Projects by name", "field": 0}`